montezumba/TiviApp_FFmpeg/README.md

 For the purpose of debug and integration of custom FFmpeg versions, you may use the following code from the [ExoPlayer GitHub Repository](https://github.com/google/ExoPlayer/tree/r2.11.3/extensions/ffmpeg/src/main/java/com/google/android/exoplayer2/ext/ffmpeg).
 TiviApp Live uses the exact code from the **r2.11.3** tag to load the FFmpeg modules and activate the relevant codecs.

 ## License
-The FFmpeg Source Code and Binaries are licensed under the LGPL v2.1 license All the information in this repository, including build scripts and auxiliary material is licensed under the Apache v2 license
+The FFmpeg Source Code and Binaries are licensed under the LGPL v2.1 license.

+All the information in this repository, including build scripts and auxiliary material is licensed under the Apache v2 license